Kartrexofficial/Blurnie/README.md

 </div>

 Welcome to Realmify!
 This module attempts to make the low-end realmeUI experience much better, by enabling features which are commonly disabled on low or mid range Devices of Realme .
-This Module need Oplus launcher to work better for now !

 # Disclaimer
 ```